danielgafni/website/www/content/blog/custom-dagster-asset-decorator.md

  - producing text and metadata logs
  - having the same columns

 At first it's easy to add them by copy-pasting existing code.
 But what if there are dozens of such assets?
 How do we keep our code maintainable and DRY?
-Asset Factories to the resque!
+Asset Factories to the rescue!

 ## Asset Factories

 The Asset Factory is a design pattern which can be used to generate multiple similar assets definitions.
 The idea is to define a function which produces assets based on some (varying) input parameters.
 This factory encapsulates the common logic for creating the assets, while allowing the specific details to be customized for each asset.

 Let's say, we have a machine learning model which predicts client churn probability for the next month.
-We would like to maintain tables for groups of users which are likely to churn with different tresholds.
+We would like to maintain tables for groups of users which are likely to churn with different thresholds.

 Here is a simple example of an Asset Factory which achieves this goal: